 The MSc Social Work is an accelerated programme for applicants who already have a first degree and want to embark on a career in social work.
-This two year course will fully prepare you for a professional career in the statutory or voluntary social work field.
+This two year course, delivered at our Central London Campus, will fully prepare you for a professional career in social work.

-This course runs in close partnership with social work and social care agencies and local authorities based in inner and outer London boroughs as well as neighbouring counties where you will benefit from two practice learning placements – experiencing the world of social work first hand, learning from direct practice with qualified practitioners, service users, carers and other professionals.
+This course runs in close partnership with social work and social care agencies and local authorities based in inner and outer London boroughs as well as neighbouring counties.
+Students will benefit from two practice learning placements – experiencing the world of social work first hand, learning from direct practice with qualified practitioners, service users, carers and other professionals.
 Practice based learning is integrated with college-based teaching and learning throughout the programme.

 The combination of a taught and practice curriculum breaks down barriers between practice, policy and research, meaning you will emerge from the course as a critically reflective practitioner who can work for the most vulnerable in society within an anti-oppressive framework.

 The Department of Social Work has a longstanding tradition of providing excellent social work education and training and has produced a wide range of research that has been highly influential in the development of social work practice.